Fixing a '500 Internal Server Error' message

 Reinstall your core WordPress files

-If none of the solutions above fix your problem, you may need to reinstall your core WordPress files.
-This downloads a new copy of your WordPress /wp-admin and /wp-includes directories and could potentially fix your site if something with those files were causing the 500 error.
-View the following article for instructions on how to do this.
+Reinstalling your core WordPress files downloads a new copy of your WordPress /wp-admin and /wp-includes directories.
+This could potentially fix your site if something with those files is causing the 500 error.
+See this article for further information.

-Enabling WordPress DEBUG mode
+Enable WordPress DEBUG mode

-View the following article for instructions on how to enable WordPress DEBUG mode and write to a local log file.
+See this article for instructions on how to enable WordPress DEBUG mode and write to a local log file.
+This may help to discover the cause of the error message.

 See also